pilif/sacy/README.markdown

     {/asset_compile}

-Sacy uses the mime-types you provide with the type attribute to invoke the correct transformer transformer before writing the file to the cache.
+Sacy uses the mime-types you provide with the type attribute to invoke the correct transformer before writing the file to the cache.

 See below for some information about dependencies and how to bundle them.